 Utena - the power of miracles

 Utena can accomplish miracles.
-So could Dios, long ago.
+So could Dios, long ago, in his origin myth.
 The main storyline is Akio trying to steal Utena’s power of miracles, with help from Anthy.

 Akio sees Utena’s power of miracles as a revived Power of Dios.
 Utena does too, at least unconsciously; she calls on Dios for help, and increases in her power are represented as transfers from Dios.
 The two powers seem to have different underpinnings, though.
 Dios selfishly demands payment and aims to save all girls, while Utena in her prince role is selfless and usually aims to save Anthy, occasionally another like Wakaba.